Logitech G Astro A50 X Wireless Gaming Headset

 FAQ

-Does the Astro A50 X have active noise cancellation (ANC)?
+Does the A50 X have active noise cancellation?

-No. Multiple reviews call out the lack of ANC as a notable omission at this price, and the fabric pads also let in more room noise than sealed competitors.
+No. Reviewers repeatedly call the lack of ANC disappointing at this price, especially because the fabric pads also allow more outside sound than some competitors.

 Video Reviews